poseidon/matchbox/Documentation/physical-hardware.md

 Your network may already have a configurable PXE or iPXE server, configurable DHCP, a DHCP server you cannot modify, or no DHCP server at all.
 We'll show how to setup each network environment to talk to `bootcfg`, depending on your circumstances.

-Several setups use the [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) program and included [coreos/dnsmasq](../dockerfiles/dnsmasq) docker image to run a PXE-enabled DHCP server, proxy DHCP server, or TFTP server as needed.
-Build the Docker image if needed.
+The [quay.io/coreos/dnsmasq](https://quay.io/repository/coreos/dnsmasq) image can be used to run DHCP, proxy DHCP, and TFTP.
+It can be built from the [dockerfiles](../dockerfiles/dnsmasq) or pulled from Quay.

+    docker pull quay.io/coreos/dnsmasq

 ### Configurable iPXE